M0hammedZaber/planner-app/README.md

 User story:
 Now integrated as a fully coding bootcamp student i have made here a a week planner to add impprtant events in a weekly planner using javascript fundamentals as an employee, as i want to add important events to a weekly planner so that time can be calculated perfectly.

-My motivation behind this was to advance my learning and showcase my skills usingnadvanced JavaScriptn and integration of APIs.
+My motivation behind this was to advance my learning and showcase my skills using advanced JavaScriptn and integration of APIs.

 ## Screenshot
 <img src="assets/images/finalworkplanner.png" alt="">